By Crown Yachts Miami Team · Bachelorette Charter Specialists

 What games work best on a bachelorette yacht party in Miami?

-Bride and groom trivia, bachelorette bingo, never have I ever, and truth or dare all work well.
-They require no complex setup, scale to any group size, and can be played on the aft deck during cruising segments.
+Bride and groom trivia, bachelorette bingo, never have I ever, and wedding mad libs.
+They require no setup, scale to any group size, and work for a group standing on the aft deck during the cruising segments.

 When is the best time for games on a bachelorette yacht charter?